ningxie1991/ASE/README.md

 ### CI/CD

-**GitHub Actions** is used to automate the software workflows.
+**GitHub Actions** is used to automate the CI/CD pipeline.
 It is mainly used for the convenience of building, testing, and deploying the code straight from GitHub.
 In addition, it includes workflow templates, that were useful as a starting point and to save time.

 ### Containerization

 **Docker** is used for the purposes of containarization and deployment of the different microservices.
 Each microservice is provided with a Dockerfile so that they can be put into seperate containers.
-In addition a docker-compose.yml file is provided to launch the entire application.
-The Google cloud **Container Registry** is used to manage Docker images.
+Github action, **Build and Deploy to GKE** is used to build and package each microservice into a docker container that is pulished to the Google cloud **Container Registry** and deployed to the corresponding kubernetes cluster for dev and prod environments.

 ### Testing
 The back end testing environment is composed of **JUnit** for writing unit tests and **JaCoCo** for code coverage metrics.
 The front end testing environment uses the React testing library.
 In addition, **SonarQube** is used for automatic static code analysis.
 The testing environments are integrated to run in the GitHub Actions workflows.